-20 Oct Is the California Department of Child Support Collections DCSS, oh I mean “Services” double dipping?
+20 Oct Is DCSS, the CA Department of Child Support Collections, oh, sorry, “Services” double dipping?

 They sure are.
 The federal government pays the State of California.
-The State then reimburses the local child support services department in your county.
-The better these debt collectors are in your California county, they more incentives they have to get paid.
-California also collects the monies from parents on welfare and keeps it, except for about $50.
-The unbelievable 10% interest rate collected on child support payments?
+The State then reimburses your local DCSS agency.
+The better these debt collectors are, the more incentives they have to get paid.
+California also collects from parents on welfare and keeps it, except for about $50.
+The unbelievable 10% interest rate collected on child support payment results in many parents owing only interest on the payments.
+The interest far exceeds the original support amounts in just a few short years.
 We have many parents collecting child support payments who claim that after the regular payments have stopped, they never see the additional interest.
 This collection agency keeps it for the State of California.
+Its a very profitable scheme.

 What counterintuitive approaches does the California DCSS take?
 This collection agency suspends parents’ driver licenses, seizes their bank accounts that might be jointly owned by a minor child (or college student), suspends other state issued licenses such as teaching credentials, business use permits, contracting licenses, etc. This collection agency even enjoins the federal government to stop US Visas from being issued to parents, or renewed by a parent, who owes $2,500 in back child support.